wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    These are what are called "narrow" or "weak" AI.

-1. Among (Azure cloud) SERVICES USED:
+1. Click (Azure cloud) SERVICES USED:

    * Azure Machine Learning
    * PowerBI